-The financial viability of Collins Chabane Local Municipality has not improved as several problems stills prevail and our communities still very dependent on grant funding.
+The financial viability of Collins Chabane Local Municipality has not improved as several problems stills prevail and the municipality is still very dependent on grant funding.
 We are considerate of indigent people to receive goods and services such as housing, water and sanitation, refuse removal and electricity.